adrianokerber/spotify-dotnet/README.md

 - Infrastructure - the layer for projects that implement framework specific code and do database communications.
 - Application - the layer for the projects like WebApis, workers, etc.

-NOTE: This repository is an increment from a project provided by [Crescer](https://crescer.cwi.com.br/).
+INFO: This repository is an increment from a project provided by [Crescer](https://crescer.cwi.com.br/).

 ### First steps